Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Noise covariance matrix and significance

-\begin{widetext} The marginalization over the other directions suppresses the effect of correlation between pixels on the upper limit.
-Hence to take the pixel correlation into account, we will be using the conditional MVG likelihood to set upper limit for each direction across the sky.
-As we described in the significance calculation section, we have both dirty map($\mathbf{X}$) and clean map($\bm{\hat{\mathcal{P}}}$) estimators of the SGWB sky, along with their corresponding covariance matrices.
-Then the log-likelihoods can be formed,
+The marginalization over the other directions suppresses the effect of correlation between pixels on the upper limit.
+Hence to take the pixel correlation into account, we will use the conditional MVG likelihood to set an upper limit for each direction across the sky.
+As we described in the significance calculation section, we have both dirty-map ($\mathbf{X}$) and clean-map ($\bm{\hat{\mathcal{P}}}$) estimators of the SGWB sky, along with their corresponding covariance matrices.
+Then, the log-likelihoods for observing a specific dirty map or clean map in presence of a source distribution $\bm{\mathcal{P}}$ can be formed,

-\end{widetext} To reduce the computational cost, we assume that $\bm{\mathcal{P}}$ for all pixels, excluding the one we are interested in, is zero.
+To reduce the computational cost, we assume that $\bm{\mathcal{P}}$ for all pixels, excluding the one we are interested in, is zero.
 With this assumption, the upper limit can be computed using

 where $i$ is the index corresponding to the pixel of interest in our SGWB search.